 Remind yourself that change is a way to growth, discovery, forward movement, and healing.

 Follow the example of the butterfly that builds a cocoon around itself and do two things:

 1. Surround yourself (cocoon yourself) with loving, supportive people who love you unconditionally, and

 2. Go inward and reflect on the fears you have about making this change.
 Then ask yourself what would happen if those fears were not there.
 Also in this time of inward reflection, ask yourself what it is that you truly want, and set the intention of getting your desired outcome into the Universe.

 After this, you may need to cycle back to Pausing.
 Taking a deep breath.
 And knowing that everything will work itself out in the end.

 Have trust and feel free to cycle through these steps as many times as necessary until you are able to come to peace with and accept the changes you are being asked to make in your life.

 Jackson’s quote also contains a second part which is important to note: the fact that others may not like it when you are experiencing a change or a transformation in your life.
 Others want you to stay as you are and your change can be scary to them.
 This is why it is crucial to go inwards to find what you want and to surround yourself with people who truly love you unconditionally.
 Be selective with whom you share your thoughts about your change and your transformation process and only chose those people who you truly trust.
 But most of all, trust in yourself and that the conclusions you came up with are the best for you.

 The final part of Jackson’s quote is about the fact that the butterfly has wings.
 So, accept the changes in your life, trust in yourself, spread your wings, and fly!
 You never know what beautiful transformation may come if you resist making the change.

-If you are ready to make change in your life, click the button below to schedule your free initial consultation now.
+If you are ready to make change in your life, click the button below to schedule Get Acquainted Call Now.